If They Failed to Keep You Safe, We Won't

 How Can an Attorney Help?

-Seat belt injuries resulting from auto accidents can be truly life altering.
+A seat belt injury resulting from auto accidents can be truly life altering.
 From medical expenses, lost wages, and the pain and suffering endured due to the negligence of others, you can find yourself facing large bills.
 However, you do not have to handle it alone.
 If you were diagnosed with injuries consistent with seat belt-related causes, you may be entitled to compensation for:

 - Lost wages